gucci-ninja/Soft-Eng-Lecture-Notes/3B/3DX4/README.md

 2. symmetry on real axis
 	- complex conjugate
 3. Real-axis segments
-	- for k > 0, root locus oly ecists on the real axis to the left of an off number of infitinte open-lop poles and/or zeros that are also on the real axis
+	- for k > 0, root locus only exists on the real axis to the left of an odd number of infitinte open-loop poles and/or zeros that are also on the real axis
 	- angles must add up to multiple of 180
 	- for every complex conjugate, the angles cancel each other out
 	- just need to draw x's and o's and count odd numbers
 4. starting and ending points
 	- root locus begins at the finite and infinite poles of G(s)H(s) and ends at the finite and infinite zeros off G(s)H(s)
 	- root locus begins at zero gain and for small K, denominator is D_G(s)D_H(s) + epsilon